Hosting and supporting people seeking asylum in Bristol

 ABC x BHN

-Come along for a brilliant night of live music and good vibes to raise funds in support of refugees and displaced people in Bristol.
+It was an honour to team up to host a brilliant night of live music and good vibes, all to raise funds in support of refugees and displaced people in Bristol.

 .png)

-We are delighted to be joined by greats in Bristol's music scene.
+A special thanks to the musicians for making this gig possible.
+We were delighted to be joined by greats in Bristol's music scene.
 Expect an eclectic evening featuring Bristol’s a cappella, comedy-infused singing group Kettle of Fish, followed by jazz-funk, neo-soul and math-rock grooves from Deems Experiment.

-There’ll also be a raffle with great prizes, tasty samosas, and a bar serving alcoholic and soft drinks.
+There was also a raffle with great prizes, tasty samosas, and a bar serving alcoholic and soft drinks.

-All proceeds will go towards ABC and BHN's vital work.
+All proceeds went go towards ABC and BHN's vital work.

 About the musicians